ayat0110/SDN-Mininet-Thesis/README.md

 # :rice_ball: Computer Networks, SDN, Mininet, Python, Linux and a little bit of everything :rice_ball:

+:lollipop:*Normally this repo started because of my computer engineering thesis on software defined networking and mininet but i didn't found much that statifed me when i was a beginner with mininett so i wanted to give my full knowledge and be a stater for using mininet and visualizing sdn through it*:lollipop:

 In this repository you will found everything about SDN, Computer networks, Mininet and Python also this repository contains code examples and resources for a software-defined networking (SDN) implemented using Mininet tool.

 ![image](https://user-images.githubusercontent.com/76471156/230721842-5d17f92f-c1de-4288-8207-e1fe76ae05c1.png)

 # :earth_africa: Network Topology Complete Guide :earth_africa: